Last night I watched The Holdovers (2023). There'd been a hundred holds on the library DVD for a long time, but finally it was available everywhere.

 That's not the story in The Holdovers.
 Here, the alcoholic, fucked up, failed writer shows up for someone else.

 You can almost imagine it's the same character, twenty years later––that of course the thing with the nice woman didn't work, and the man is bitter and dead inside.
-All the worst has come to pass and he,
+All the worst has come to pass and he, now a teacher at a New England boarding school, is making others pay for it.

 But here, he gets a chance to be the caring one, assigned to watch a troubled student (Dominic Sessa) over Christmas break, along with the school cook (Da'Vine Joy Randolph), who has recently lost her only child in Vietnam.
 [These actors are outstanding.]